M4st3rzzz/Master-Tool/README.md

 Visualizes all players and bots through walls with the following features:

 •
-Faction Identification: Different colors for BEAR, USEC, and Savages (Scavs/Bosses/Raiders).
+Faction Identification: Different colors for BEAR, USEC, Bosses and Savages (Scavs/Raiders).

 •
 Distance Tracking: Shows the exact distance in meters to each target.